 The Patriot – 01443 407915

 The ‘Wonky Bar’ is the place to be if you like wicked hangovers.
 Opposite Iceland in Taff St. Great place for a pub, much needed and true beer fans are most welcome!
 Small bar area which has just had a makeover.
 Great place to catch up on local gossip, especially as it’s open 10am in the morning.
 Beer is so fantastic it has won several national awards.
 Friendly barmaids, great landlord and a superb Internet jukebox which tells you what was No 1 the week (day) you were born.
 Mine was ‘Paperback Writer‘ – The Beatles, so let’s hope that’s an omen! 🙂 The Rhymney Dark 4% and Export 5% don’t half hit the spot – nice relaxed atmosphere and plenty of good banter.
 Best prices in town.
-Former drinkers include Eric the Relic, Dorian Thomas (Twin Town fame), ‘Chicken George’ and many others.
+Former drinkers (now sadly passed away) include Eric the Relic, Dorian Thomas (Twin Town fame), ‘Chicken George’ and many others.
 Currently home to a host of colourful local characters but unfortunately Johnny Wride is now banned from going here thanks to the very potent ale and the subsequent problem getting the key in the front door.
 Sky TV too.
 If you fancy a party on Tuesday morning this is the place for you, but watch out the moose doesn’t get you.

 Blueberry – 01443 485331